Why Anxiety Gets Worse at Night: Science-Backed Reasons and What Actually Helps

 Early-morning anxiety has a strong physiological explanation.
 After several hours of sleep, blood glucose levels may drop, a state known as hypoglycemia.
 To stabilize glucose, the body initiates gluconeogenesis, releasing cortisol and adrenaline to prompt the liver to produce sugar.
 This emergency response jolts the nervous system awake.
 The sleeping brain often misinterprets this chemical surge as sudden danger or panic.

-How Nighttime Anxiety Shows Up
+How Anxiety at Night Shows Up

 Physical Manifestations of Nighttime Stress

-Physically, nighttime anxiety often presents with chest tightness, rapid heart rate, shallow breathing, muscle tension, and temperature fluctuations.
+Physically, Anxiety at Night often presents with chest tightness, rapid heart rate, shallow breathing, muscle tension, and temperature fluctuations.
 These symptoms reflect activation of the central nervous system rather than a cardiac or respiratory emergency.
-The body is responding to perceived threat signals generated internally.
-Understanding this reduces fear of the sensations themselves.
-Fear of symptoms often worsens anxiety.

 Psychological Patterns of Rumination